Abu Tahsin al-Salihi

 Abu Tahsin al-Salihi (أبو تحسين الصالحي; 1 July 1953 – 29 September 2017) was an Iraqi veteran sniper.
 A volunteer in the Iraqi Popular Mobilization Forces, he is credited with killing over 384 ISIS members during the War in Iraq (2013–2017), receiving the nicknames "The Sheikh of Snipers" and "Hawk Eye."
+Consequently, he is considered one of the deadliest snipers in history.

-Before the War in Iraq (2013–2017), al-Salihi fought in the Yom Kippur War, the Iran–Iraq War, the invasion of Kuwait, the Gulf War, and the 2003 US invasion of Iraq.
-According to al-Salihi, in the Yom Kippur War he was part of an Iraqi brigade fighting on Golan Heights.
+Before the War in Iraq (2013–2017), al-Salihi was a soldier in the Iraqi Army and fought in the Yom Kippur War, the Iran–Iraq War, the invasion of Kuwait, the Gulf War, and the 2003 US invasion of Iraq.
+According to al-Salihi, in the Yom Kippur War he was part of an Iraqi brigade fighting Israeli forces in the Golan Heights.
 Around May 2015 al-Salihi joined the Popular Mobilization Forces and was stationed in the Makhoul Mountains in northern Iraq, armed with a Steyr anti materiel rifle.
-Al-Salihi began fighting ISIS in Jurf Al Nasr.
+Al-Salihi began fighting ISIS at the Battle of Jurf Al Nasr.
+He was killed in action during the Battle of Hawija in September 2017.
 He was trained in his sniper skills by the Russian military.